golemfactory/yagna-docs/yajsapi/quickstart.md

 # QuickStart

 In this article, we'll show you how to launch your first JavaScript app on Golem Network from scratch in 15 minutes.
+The result of the application will be to run the JS file using Node JS on the provider's machine and return the result.
 We have divided the entire article into 5 sections:

 * [Preparing the environment](quickstart.md#preparing-the-environment)